caseyferrara/Netflix-Case-Study/README.md

 ```
 WITH ContentCount AS (
   SELECT
-    release_year,
+    EXTRACT(YEAR FROM DATE(date_added)) AS added_year,
     type,
     COUNT(show_id) AS count
   FROM
     `data-project-99299.netflix.netflix_titles`
+  WHERE
+    DATE(date_added) IS NOT NULL
   GROUP BY
-    release_year, type
+    added_year, type
 ),
 TotalCountPerYear AS (
   SELECT
-    release_year,
+    added_year,
     SUM(count) AS total_count
   FROM
     ContentCount
   GROUP BY
-    release_year
+    added_year
 )
 SELECT
-  a.release_year,
+  a.added_year,
   a.type,
   a.count,
-  (a.count / b.total_count) * 100 AS type_percentage
+  (a.count / NULLIF(b.total_count, 0)) * 100 AS type_percentage
 FROM
   ContentCount a
 JOIN
-  TotalCountPerYear b ON a.release_year = b.release_year
+  TotalCountPerYear b ON a.added_year = b.added_year
 ORDER BY
-  a.release_year, a.type
+  a.added_year, a.type
 ```

 Key Insights:
-* There's a clear trend showing a gradual shift from movies to TV shows.
-In earlier years like 2012 and 2013, movies dominated the content significantly, accounting for over 75% of the titles.
-However, by 2021, this trend reversed, with TV shows comprising approximately 56% of the content.
-* The increasing percentage of TV shows from 2015 onwards, with a notable jump around 2019-2020, reflects Netflix's emphasis on serialized content.
-This could be in response to consumer preferences for binge-watching and the success of original series.
-* This shift might be part of a broader diversification strategy, aiming to offer a more balanced mix of movies and series to cater to varied viewer preferences and compete with other streaming services.
+* Starting in 2013, there's a noticeable increase in the percentage of TV shows being added.
+By 2015, nearly a third of the content added was TV shows, indicating a strategic shift towards increasing TV show offerings.
+* From 2018 onwards, the percentage of movies added consistently remains higher than TV shows, but the gap narrows compared to the early years.
+Movies maintain a majority but with a considerable and stable presence of TV shows, indicating a more balanced approach in content strategy.
+* While movies remain dominant, the increase in TV shows reflects Netflix's strategy to offer a more diverse and balanced range of content.

-### 5.3 Release Year Analysis
+### 5.3 Year-over-Year Growth

-I decided to calculate the yearly growth rate in the number of titles on Netflix, aiming to identify trends in their content strategy.
+I decided to calculate the yearly growth rate in the number of titles added on Netflix, aiming to identify trends in their content strategy.
 This approach allows us to quantify the year-over-year changes in Netflix's content library, offering insights into periods of significant expansion or strategic shifts.
 By analyzing these growth rates, we can figure out whether there has been an acceleration in adding new content, which indicates a focus on keeping the library fresh and up-to-date.
 Alternatively, steady or moderate growth rates might suggest a more balanced approach, maintaining a mix of new and existing titles.

 ```
 WITH YearlyTitleCount AS (
   SELECT
-    release_year,
+    EXTRACT(YEAR FROM DATE(date_added)) AS added_year,
     COUNT(show_id) AS title_count
   FROM
     `data-project-99299.netflix.netflix_titles`
+  WHERE
+    DATE(date_added) IS NOT NULL
   GROUP BY
-    release_year
+    added_year
 ),
 YearlyGrowth AS (
   SELECT
-    release_year,
+    added_year,
     title_count,
-    LAG(title_count) OVER (ORDER BY release_year) AS previous_year_count
+    LAG(title_count) OVER (ORDER BY added_year) AS previous_year_count
   FROM
     YearlyTitleCount
 )
 SELECT
-  release_year,
+  added_year,
   title_count,
   previous_year_count,
-  ((title_count - previous_year_count) / previous_year_count) * 100 AS growth_rate
+  ((title_count - previous_year_count) / NULLIF(previous_year_count, 0)) * 100 AS growth_rate
 FROM
   YearlyGrowth
 WHERE
   previous_year_count IS NOT NULL
 ORDER BY
-  release_year DESC
+  added_year DESC
 ```

 Key Insights:
-* Between 2015 and 2016, there's a marked increase in the growth rate, with 2016 showing a 62.84% increase in title count from the previous year.
-This period likely represents a phase of aggressive expansion in Netflix's content library.
-* The variation in growth rates, especially in recent years, could reflect Netflix's response to the evolving streaming market, viewer preferences, and competition.
-* The data suggests a strategic curation of content by Netflix, balancing the addition of new titles with the removal of existing ones, possibly to maintain a relevant catalog.
+* There was a surge in the number of titles added between 2016 and 2017, with the growth rate peaking at 173.66%.
+This period likely marks a strategic shift by Netflix towards expanding its content library, possibly aligning with a push for more original content and global expansion.
+* Post-2017, the growth rate starts to normalize in 2018 (36.36%) but then shows a gradual decline, leading to a reduction in 2021 (-35.63%).
+This downturn could indicate a shift in strategy, perhaps focusing more on quality over quantity.
+* The high growth rates in certain years suggest a focus on diversifying the content library to cater to a broadening subscriber base and to compete in the streaming market.

 ### 5.4 Geographical Variance